 - An association with a membership of 25 or more persons

 A commercial education business can offer continuing education for sanitarian if they have been approved by the department.

-To obtain approval, submit the commercial education business continuing education provider application along with the required application fee of $100.
-The application can be found under continuing education forms.
+To obtain approval, submit the Sanitarian Continuing Education Provider Application (PDF) along with the required application fee of $100.

 Continuing Education Instructors

 Continuing education sponsors and/or providers must ensure that all continuing education instructors have one of the following credentials or hold one of the following positions: